codistica/codistica-js/packages/codistica-demo/README.md

 ## Documentation

-Documentation will be soon available in [Codistica's official website.][coidistica-js-docs-url]
+Documentation will be soon available in [Codistica's official website.][codistica-js-docs-url]

-See also [Create React App readme.][react-readme]
+See also [Create React App readme.][cra-readme]

 ## Contributing